cis1912/website/content/lectures/lec04.md

 ![Deployment Visualization](/img/lec04/deployment_vis.png)

+## Labels

+Labels are a way to do quick lookups on resources in Kubernetes.
+Think of them as bookmarks to certain resources or the keys in a dictionary.
+It's how pods and deployments internally handle their parent-child relationship, and we'll see how labels will link together other resources as well going forward.

 ## Services

-We have these pods running our programs, but how do we actually interact with them?
-Each pod has its down IP address, and actually directing requests to the correct pod can be difficult when we have many pods.
+Each pod has its own IP address, but actually directing requests to the correct pod can be difficult when we have many pods.
+When a deployment has many replicas, the application would have to decide which replica to send a request to.
 This is where services come into play.
 Services are associated with their own IP address, when this IP address is hit by a request, the main node uses the cluster metadata to route you to the correct pod.
-The services are linked pods by label, so any pod with a specific label will be considered part of the associated service.
+The services are linked to pods by label, so any pod with a specific label will be considered part of the associated service.

 ![Service Visualization](/img/lec04/service_vis.png)